mreithub/go-faster/README.md

 - `BenchmarkMeasureTime()` measures the cost of calling time.Now() twice and calculating the nanoseconds between them
 - `BenchmarkTrackDone()` calls `faster.Track("hello").Done()` directly (without using `defer`)
 - `BenchmarkTrackDoneDeferred()` uses `defer` (as in the snippet above)
-- `BenchmarkGetSnapshot*()` measure the time it takes to take a snapshot of a GoFaster instance with 100 and 1000 entries (= different keys) respectively
+- `BenchmarkTakeSnapshot*()` measure the time it takes to take a snapshot of a GoFaster instance with 100 and 1000 entries (= different keys) respectively

 [golang]: https://golang.org/
 [godoc]: https://godoc.org/github.com/mreithub/faster